Fatigue

 Bacteria in the gut

-Early research suggests that the bugs that live in your gut (the gut microbiome) may be linked with fatigue.
+Early research suggests that the bacteria that naturally live in your gut, known as the gut microbiome, may be linked with fatigue.

 Muscle mass and strength

-People with Crohn’s and Colitis seem to have smaller muscles and lower muscle strength than people without Crohn’s or Colitis.
-This is likely due to many factors like levels of nutrition, and not using muscles as much during illness.
+People with Crohn’s or Colitis seem to have smaller muscles and lower muscle strength than people without Crohn’s or Colitis.
+This is likely due to many factors, such as levels of nutrition and not using muscles as much during illness.
 The chemicals released during a flare-up may also affect muscle mass and strength.

 Fatigue may be caused by many different things.
-This means there are many different things you and your healthcare team can try to help take control of your fatigue.
+This means there are many different ways you and your healthcare team can try to help take control of your fatigue.
+In the sections below we give some tips on ways to help manage life with fatigue.
+What works for one person may not work for another, and your personal needs may affect which tips are most useful for you.

 Check if you are having a flare-up

-If you are experiencing fatigue this could be a sign of a flare-up.
+If you are experiencing fatigue, this could be a sign of a flare-up.
 So, it’s worth letting your IBD team or GP know early on.
-Getting your condition under control is one of the most important things you can do to help fatigue.
-By controlling inflammation and symptoms such as pain, you may be able to reduce your fatigue.
+Getting your condition under control is one of the most important things you can do to help.
+By controlling inflammation and symptoms, such as pain, you may be able to reduce your fatigue.

-If you speak to your healthcare professional, they may ask you to do some tests.
-You may be asked to get your blood and poo checked.
-You may be sent for a camera test or scan to check if your gut shows any signs of active disease.
+Your healthcare professional may ask you to do some tests.
+You may be asked to have blood and poo tests.
+You may be sent for an endoscopy or a scan to check if your gut shows signs of active disease.
 Our information on tests and investigations explains some of these tests in further detail.

 Check if you have anaemia or nutrient deficiencies

-If your disease is under control, the next step may be to check your bloods for anaemia or low levels of nutrients.
+If your disease is under control, the next step may be to check your blood for anaemia or low levels of nutrients.
 However, not all nutrients can be tested easily.
-Your doctor may check your iron, vitamin B12, folate, vitamin D, magnesium and calcium levels.
+Your doctor may check your iron, zinc, vitamin B12, folate, vitamin D, magnesium, and calcium levels.

 Try to ask your healthcare team what they are testing for.
 It may be helpful to keep a note of your results so you can compare them in the future.
-Even if all your bloods are ok, it may help to feel involved in your care and to know the numbers.
-You can use our appointments journal to help with this.
+If your GP surgery or hospital offers personal health record services, you may see your test results in the NHS app.
+Even if all your blood tests are OK, it may help to feel involved in your care and to know the numbers.

 Managing other symptoms

-There’s no single diet that’s been proven to help fatigue in people with Crohn’s or Colitis.
+There’s no single diet that has been proven to help fatigue in people with Crohn’s or Colitis.
 But eating a varied and healthy diet may help.
-Many people with Crohn’s or Colitis do not get enough nutrients in their body for various reasons.
+Many people with Crohn’s or Colitis do not get enough nutrients in their body.
 It may be especially hard in a flare-up, or if you notice certain foods worsen your symptoms.

 If you’re unsure of what to change in your diet, it may be helpful to see a dietitian.
 You can speak to your GP or IBD team about a referral.
 We also have information on food.